 To clarify that further, in Japanese, anime is written as “アニメ” (literally, ‘anime’) and is a short form for the word ‘animation’.
-It’s a short term, effortlessly pronounced, and for us Westerners, it’s an easy way how to instantly distinguish between a normal cartoon and the typical Japanese style animation.
+It’s a short and effortlessly pronounced term, and for us Westerners, it’s an easy way how to instantly distinguish between a childish cartoon and a typical Japanese-style animation.